KnowYourPhrase.com - Sayings and Phrases - Meanings and Origins

 B-Letter Idioms | The Meanings For Popular Phrases, Sayings and Idioms and Their Possible Origins

 Note: The origins for many phrases and sayings are unclear.
 While it's not the case for every phrase, when it does happen, what I'll usually do is list the popular or plausible sounding theories that are around that are about how a phrase may have originated.
 Keep in mind, though, that these are merely theories.
 If no theories are listed, then I'll at least try to include the earliest known citation of a phrase being used.
 These citations that you see on a saying's page typically come from old books, poems, or newspapers, and can give you an idea on at least how far back in time some of these idioms go.

 To bring up an issue that has already been concluded; something that's considered to be pointless.

-If an argument erupts, and it's one that has been previously settled in the past, then the idiom "beating a dead horse" might be said by someone who sees any further discussion on the topic as pointless.
+"beating a dead horse" might be said by someone who sees any further discussion on the topic to be meaningless.

-This phrase may originate with horse racing, where horses are sometimes "beaten" by their riders to get them moving faster.
-Depending on the rules, a jockey usually has access to a riding crop, which is sorta like a miniature whip, and this is used to slap the horse on the thigh.
-The horse responds either by running faster, or not at all if he's too tired.
+This phrase may originate with horse racing, where horses are sometimes hit or "beaten" by their riders to get them moving faster.
+Depending on the rules, a jockey usually has access to a riding crop, which looks sorta like a miniature whip, and this is used to slap the horse on the thigh.
+The horse responds either by running faster, or probably not at all if it's too tired.

-Anyways, this idiom goes back to at least the year 1859, as a written form of it is in the Watchman And Wesleyan Advertiser newspaper in London.
-Inside there's an article that reads:
+Anyways, this idiom goes back to at least the year 1859, as a written form of it is in the Watchman And Wesleyan Advertiser newspaper from London.
+There's an article from the newspaper that reads:

-* Why do you insist on beating a dead horse by bringing up these ancient problems of ours?
-We're not going over them again!
+* Why do you insist on beating a dead horse by bringing up these old problems of ours?

-* Blake wanted to debate with his friends about which of the two cars had better gas milage, but they said the argument would be like beating a dead horse.
+* Blake wanted to debate with his friends about which of the two cars had better gas mileage, but they said the argument would be like beating a dead horse.